FAQs

 What is the scope of the Poseidon Principles for Marine Insurance, and why?

-The Poseidon Principles for Marine Insurance offer a framework for insurers to assess and disclose the climate alignment of their hull and machinery (H&M) portfolios.
-H&M represents the second largest part of marine insurance coverage, with Marine Cargo as the largest portion.
-This first step offers the greatest coverage and potential for impact across marine insurance.
+H&M represents the second largest part of marine insurance coverage (with Marine Cargo as the largest portion), which means this first step offers the greatest coverage and potential for impact across Marine Insurance.
 In terms of data availability to measure carbon emissions, H&M offers a comparable starting point to the Poseidon Principles for Financial Institutions as a tangible first step to assess and disclose climate alignment.

-By following the framework and common baseline, climate alignment data is available for signatories to better enable the alignment of their portfolios with responsible environmental impacts.
 Climate alignment is currently the only environmental factor considered by the Poseidon Principles for Marine Insurance.
-This scope will be reviewed and may be expanded by Signatories on a timeline that is at their discretion.
+This scope will be reviewed and may be expanded by signatories on a timeline that is at their discretion.

 Who has been involved in developing the Poseidon Principles for Marine Insurance?